sosy-lab/benchexec/doc/table-generator.md

 including the ability to extract arbitrary values from the output of the tool of each run and inserting them into the table.
-Such table-definitition files are also in XML format and a complete definition can be found in the file [doc/table-generator.xml](table-generator.xml), and an example in [doc/table-generator-example.xml](table-generator-example.xml).
+Such table-definition files are also in XML format and a complete definition can be found in the file [doc/table-generator.xml](table-generator.xml), and an example in [doc/table-generator-example.xml](table-generator-example.xml).